Coatvision/CoatVision_MVP/supabase/README.md

 ## Notes
 - Frontend/mobile must use `anon` key, never the service role.
-- Backend functions in `backend/app/services/supabase_client.py` call the RPCs defined here.
+- Backend functions call the RPCs defined here and should use the service role for writes.
+- Storage bucket `outputs` is created by the schema; confirm in the Supabase Storage UI.

+## Env example
+See [supabase/.env.example](supabase/.env.example) for variables to set locally when applying via `psql`.